-23.1 All examinations, except for examinations in a language module, will be presented in English.
-Senate may approve another language for examination purposes in accordance with the Language Policy of the university.
+23.1 All examinations, other than examinations in a specific language module, will be presented in English.
+The university Senate may approve an additional language for examination purposes in accordance with the Language Policy of the university.

 24 Examination times